GNH Green Fund Micro Grants

 Our mission is to promote environmental quality and equity in the most environmentally distressed communities within Greater New Haven by providing grants and other incentives to support initiatives contributing to reduced exposure to air, water, and land pollution and a more sustainable future.

-Our priorities include, but are not limited to:
+Our areas of interest include, but are not limited to:

-- Organizing and community engagement for environmental justice, including education about adverse health effects from pollution and tools to improve health outcomes
+- Organizing, advocacy and community engagement for environmental justice, including education about adverse health effects from pollution and tools to improve health outcomes.

-- Innovative technology or processes to advance sustainability and decrease pollution
+- Innovative technology or processes to advance sustainability, climate resiliency and decrease pollution.

-- Community planning activities contributing to healthier neighborhoods
+- Community planning and advocacy activities contributing to healthier neighborhoods.

-Collaborative projects between environmental organizations and outreach organizations are encouraged.
+We encourage collaborative projects between environmental organizations and outreach organizations.

 Micro Grants support events, projects, or general organizational needs for organizations that align with the Fund’s mission.